Service information and answers to some frequently asked questions about Nova Performance Paragliders.

 The NOVA Trim Tuning is optional.
 We would strongly recommend it, but there is no obligation to have the NTT.
 You can skip the tuning and have your wing fully inspected during the NOVA Full Service.

-I would like to try a NOVA paraglider.
+I would like to buy or try a NOVA paraglider.
 Who should I contact?

-The best person to contact is your authorised NOVA dealer e.g. Flybubble.
+The best people to contact are your authorised NOVA dealer e.g. Flybubble.